Commonwealth Campuses Future

 Much more than a financial decision, we now must move forward with a structure that is sustainable — one that allows our strongest campuses, where we can provide our students with the best opportunities for success and engagement, to thrive while we make difficult but necessary decisions about others.

-If Penn State received more state funding for general support, could the University continue to keep all of the campuses open?
+If Penn State received more state funding for general support, could the University continue to keep all campuses open?

 Penn State is severely underfunded compared to our peers.
-On a Pennsylvania undergraduate student basis, we receive about half the amount of funding per student.
-If or when we close campuses, that will not close the financial gap.
+On a per-Pennsylvania-undergraduate-student basis, we receive about half the amount of funding per student.
+Even after we close our campuses, that will not close the financial gap.

 Cost savings are not the only driver behind any changes being considered to Penn State’s operations across the Commonwealth.
 Everything we do is to benefit the student experience and improve the quality of education.
 What helps to achieve this goal is additional state investment.